 1. Give ESG comms a centralized digital home

-The key to unlocking compelling ESG storytelling is to have an accessible digital home for all things ESG related.
+The key to unlocking compelling ESG storytelling is to have a digital home for accessible communication around all things ESG related.
 This should provide all staff with everything they need to know, and messaging that inspires them to get involved.

 For inspiration, it helps to look at what leading enterprises are doing to promote ESG through their investor relations webpages.

 An investor relations (IR) page is an external area on an organization’s website that contains all of the information existing and potential investors may want to find out about the business.
 It has become best practice to have a specific page dedicated to ESG information that visitors to your IR page can navigate to.
 From an internal comms perspective, this can be mirrored using your intranet software, providing employees with a content area containing ESG policies, information, and updates.

 If leadership communication is a challenge, intranet pages can be an ideal place to host vlogs and video updates as well as more traditional blogs and photos.

 Having an ESG widget in a prominent position on your intranet homepage will encourage employees to click through and visit the dedicated pages.
 It can also be worthwhile to make your ESG page navigable from the top menu or sidebar menu, depending on your intranet’s design.